What is Precision Targeting in Channel Sales?

 - Poor partner onboarding: Not integrating selected partners properly.

-- Static targeting criteria: Failing to update profiles as markets change.
+- Static targeting criteria: Failing to update profiles as markets changes.

 6. Advanced Applications